Cart 0

 • For those coming from out of town, there are some lovely B&Bs, hotels, and campgrounds in the area.

 • The Squamish Estuary and Mamquam River trails offer beautiful views of the mountains!
-Murrin Loop and the Sea to Sky Gondola trails are other local favourites.
+Murrin Loop, Squamish Canyon and the Sea to Sky Gondola trails are other local favourites.

 Please feel free to reach out with any questions.